enasequence/read_docs/submit/reads/webin-cli.md

 A sequence read submission consists of the following files:

 - 1 manifest file
-- 1 BAM file, 1 CRAM file, or 1-2 Fastq files
+- 1 BAM file, 1 CRAM file, 1 Fastq file, or a pair of Fastq files

+Multiple submissions must be done separately, each with their own manifest file.

 ### Manifest file